rktjmp/lush.nvim/CREATE.md

 ## 3. Add your colorscheme to nvim

-Lush themes (like most vim colorschemes) act as plugins, so we have to add our colorscheme to neovim's runtime before we can load it.
+Lush colorschemes (like most vim colorschemes) act as plugins, so we have to add our colorscheme to neovim's runtime before we can load it.
 Most people will do this via a package manager.

 Assuming your colorscheme is in `~/projects/cool_name`: